A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: A dependent multiplier bootstrap for the multivariate empirical process under strong mixing

-\begin{cor}[Dependent multiplier bootstrap for $\Z_n$] Assume that $\ell_n = O(n^{1/2 - \eps})$ for some $0 < \eps < 1/2$ and that $\vec X_1,\dots,\vec X_n$ is drawn from a strictly stationary sequence $(\vec X_i)_{i \in \Z}$ of continuous $d$-dimensional random vectors whose strong mixing coefficients satisfy $\alpha_r = O(r^{-a})$, $a > 3 + 3d/2$.
+\begin{cor}[(Dependent multiplier bootstrap for $\Z_n$)] Assume that $\ell_n = \mathrm{O}(n^{1/2 - \varepsilon})$ for some $0 < \varepsilon< 1/2$ and that $\mathbf X_1,\ldots,\mathbf X_n$ is drawn from a strictly stationary sequence $(\mathbf X_i)_{i \in\Z}$ of continuous $d$-dimensional random vectors whose strong mixing coefficients satisfy $\alpha_r = \mathrm{O}(r^{-a})$, $a > 3 + 3d/2$.
 Then,

-in $\{\ell^\infty([0,1] \times \Rbar^d)\}^{M+1}$, where $\Z_F$ is the weak limit of $\Z_n$, and $\Z_F^{(1)},\dots,\Z_F^{(M)}$ are independent copies of $\Z_F$. \end{cor}
+in $\{\ell^\infty([0,1] \times\Rbar{}^d)\}^{M+1}$, where $\Z_F$ is the weak limit of $\Z_n$, and $\Z_F^{(1)},\ldots,\Z_F^{(M)}$ are independent copies of $\Z_F$. \end{cor}

-\begin{remark} In the literature, the ``validity'' (or ``consistency'') of a bootstrap procedure is often shown by establishing weak convergence of conditional laws \citep[see e.g.][Chapter 23]{Van98}.
-In most theoretical developments of this type, the necessary additional step of approximating conditional laws by simulation from the random resampling mechanism sufficiently many times is typically omitted \citep[page 329]{Van98}.
-An appropriate unconditional weak convergence result of the form of the one established in Corollary~\ref{cor:multZn} \citep[see also][and references therein for other examples]{Seg12} already includes the repetition of the random resampling mechanism and can be used to deduce consistency of a bootstrap procedure in many situations of practical interest.
-A rather general result in that direction is provided in Proposition~\ref{prop:boot_consist} of the supplementary material.
+\begin{remark} In the literature, the ``validity'' (or ``consistency'') of a bootstrap procedure is often shown by establishing weak convergence of conditional laws (see, e.g., van~der Vaart \cite{Van98}, Chapter~23).
+In most theoretical developments of this type, the necessary additional step of approximating conditional laws by simulation from the random resampling mechanism sufficiently many times is typically omitted (van~der Vaart \cite{Van98}, page 329).
+An appropriate unconditional weak convergence result of the form of the one established in Corollary~\ref {cormultZn} (see also Segers \cite{Seg12}, and references therein for other examples) already includes the repetition of the random resampling mechanism and can be used to deduce consistency of a bootstrap procedure in many situations of practical interest.
+A rather general result in that direction is provided in Proposition~F.1 of the supplementary material (B\"ucher and Kojadinovic \cite{BucKoj14}).
 As an important consequence, in many situations of practical interest, both paradigms (conditional and unconditional) can be used, and one can choose the approach that appears to be easiest for the particular problem at hand.
-In the empirical process setting, we tend to favor the unconditional paradigm as the usual workhorses for empirical process theory, the (extended) continuous mapping theorem and the functional delta method, appear to be applicable under less restrictive conditions in an unconditional setting \citep[see e.g.][Section~10.1.4]{Kos08}. \end{remark}
+In the empirical process setting, we tend to favor the unconditional paradigm as the usual workhorses for empirical process theory, the (extended) continuous mapping theorem and the functional delta method, appear to be applicable under less restrictive conditions in an unconditional setting (see, e.g., Kosorok \cite{Kos08}, Section~10.1.4). \end{remark}